laravelista/Ekko/README.md

 </ul>
 ```

-With Ekko your code will look like this:
+With Ekko your code could look like this:

 ```html
 <ul class="nav navbar-nav">